-UNM’s campus easterly spread leads directly into the heart of Nob Hill and a quintessential assortment of Route 66 and Art Deco–era remnants.
+The campus's easterly spread leads directly into the heart of Nob Hill and a quintessential assortment of Route 66 and art deco–era remnants.
 Vintage motels and gas stations with neon signage house cool galleries, microbreweries, cafés, upscale furnishing shops, and more.
-The circa 1947 Nob Hill Business Center sits right on old Route 66 (Central Avenue), sandwiched between Carlisle Boulevard and Amherst Drive SE, and is still the heart of this neighborhood.
+The circa-1947 Nob Hill Business Center sits right on old Route 66 (Central Avenue), sandwiched between Carlisle Boulevard and Amherst Drive SE, and is still the heart of this neighborhood.
 Anchored by the wonderful Mariposa Gallery and IMEC, Amherst Drive (just the one sweet block between Central and Silver) is the primo side street by far.
-Other noteworthy businesses—from some of the city’s best restaurants, to offbeat shops, the Guild indie cinema, and a good mix of professional and student hangouts—run along Central, both a few block east of Carlisle, and to the west, back to UNM.
+Other noteworthy businesses—from some of the city’s best restaurants, to offbeat shops, the Guild indie cinema, and a good mix of professional and student hangouts—run along Central, both a few blocks east of Carlisle, and to the west, back to UNM.